Joker: Folie à Deux Review – Two Become One

 Joker: Folie à Deux is absolutely not what you expect it to be, but that’s not a bad thing.
 Todd Phillips’ film is the story of a man who refuses to be anything but himself right till the very end, and that’s what makes this Joker sequel so deliciously subversive.

-Joker Folie à Deux had its World Premiere at the Venice Film Festival on September 4, 2024 and will be released globally in theaters and IMAX on October 2-4, 2024.
+Joker Folie à Deux had its World Premiere at the Venice Film Festival on September 4, 2024 and was released globally in theaters and IMAX on October 2-4, 2024.
+The film is now available to watch on digital and on demand.
 Read our review of Joker (2019)!

 READ ALSO